($730) Cost to ship a car from Cincinnati, OH to Rochester, NY

 Factors affecting Cincinnati to Rochester car shipping costs

-When transporting your vehicle from Cincinnati to Rochester, these factors will influence the cost:
+When you’re arranging vehicle transport from Cincinnati to Rochester, keep these cost factors in mind:

 Transport method